opacam/Cohen3/README.rst

 UPnP MediaServers and MediaRenderers to make simple publishing and streaming different types of media content to your network.

-Cohen3 is actually a highly simplified and refreshed version of `Coherence Framework <https://github.com/coherence-project/Coherence>`_ project by `Frank Scholz <mailto:dev@coherence-project.org>`_ which looks like no longer supported.
+Cohen3 is the Python 3's version of the
+`Coherence Framework <https://github.com/coherence-project/Coherence>`_
+project, originally created by `Frank Scholz <mailto:dev@coherence-project.org>`_.
+If you ever used the original Coherence project you could use Cohen3 like you do in the original Coherence project.

 - Documentation: https://opacam.github.io/Cohen3/
 - GitHub: https://github.com/opacam/Cohen3